 Your First Consideration

 The first decision that you truly have to make is your budget.
-You can find reliable guns for a few hundred dollars or easily let your imagination run away with you and end up spending more than your mortgage payment.
-While you might have a high-speed piece of equipment, home defense becomes a bit of a moot point if you're living in a cardboard box down by the river after getting evicted.
-You also can't go bargain shopping and buy the cheapest thing you can find.
-A minimum budget should be $500-$800, and this will get you quality and reliability without breaking the bank.
+You can find reliable guns for a few hundred dollars or easily let your imagination run away and spend more than your mortgage payment.
+While you may choose to have a flashy, powerful weapon that makes you feel like Rambo, home defense becomes a bit of a moot point if you live in a cardboard box down by the river.
+You also shouldn't go bargain shopping and buy the cheapest thing you can find since older, cheaper weapons and those in poor condition will be unreliable and potentially dangerous to fire.
+A minimum budget should be $500-$800.
+This will get you quality and reliability without breaking the bank.

 What Options Are Out There?

-Whether you are a first time gun owner or a seasoned veteran, it's always good to take a step back and look at things from a fresh perspective.
-For a home defense weapon, the most popular choices are a handgun, a semiautomatic rifle, a shotgun, or a pistol caliber carbine.
+Whether you are a first-time gun owner or a seasoned veteran, it's always good to take a step back and look at things from a fresh perspective.
+Firearms should never be your first choice when it comes to weapons that you can use to defend your home against invaders.
+Instead, consider non-lethals like a baseball bat, baton, knife, or even a cast iron frying pan.
+A firearm might be the right choice if you still feel like you need something with lethal stopping power and range.
 They each have pros and cons, and we'll break them down next.

 Baseball Bat or Baton

-Firearms should never be your first choice when it comes to weapons that you can use to defend your home against invaders.
-Instead, consider non-lethals like a baseball bat, baton, knife or even a cast iron frying pan.
-Unfortunately the biggest disadvantage of these items is range and they also require physical strength to wield properly.
+Unfortunately, the biggest disadvantage of these items is the range and they also require physical strength to wield properly.
 However, if you are extremely strong and live in an area where firearms are difficult to legally operate ... these items are a good choice.
-Unfortunately holding a bat when your opponent has a gun pointed at your head is generally a losing proposition.
+Unfortunately, holding a bat when your opponent has a gun pointed at your head is generally a losing proposition.

-Pistols are probably one of the most popular choices for home defense but arguably not the best.
-They are easier to store, ammo is cheaper and less prone to shortages, and many people think of them as the least scary option to own.
-The truth is that without significant training time you will not be proficient enough to be accurate with a handgun especially under stress.
-Even trained law enforcement average around a 10% hit rate in real world encounters.
+Pistols and revolvers are probably the most popular choices for home defense but arguably not the best in all situations.
+Compared to long guns however, a handgun is more discrete to carry, easier to store, ammo is cheaper, and many people think of them as the least scary firearms option to own.
+The truth is that without significant training time, you will not be proficient enough to be accurate with a handgun, especially under stress.
+Even trained law enforcement average less than a 30% hit rate in real-world encounters.

-If you have ever fired a rifle inside an enclosed environment in the dark without hearing protection, then you will understand exactly why I advise against them.
+However, If you have ever fired a rifle inside an enclosed environment in the dark without hearing protection, then you will understand exactly why I advise against them.
 They are deafeningly loud to the point where the sound reflection alone can be disorienting, and the muzzle flash is blinding.
 In many areas around the country, suppressors are either illegal or exceedingly difficult to obtain.
 For the record, I'm not advocating against owning a semiautomatic rifle.
-I think they're fantastic weapons with a purpose in many arenas, but for the average suburban or urban home owner, they are not ideal for home defense.
-Save those puppies for the outdoors.

-The best part of a shotgun for home defense is the deterrent factor of the sound of the action cycling.
-Anyone who says that distinctive noise wouldn't be ominous if you are on the other end of it isn't being truthful.
+The best part of a shotgun for home defense is the deterrent factor of the sound of the action cycling that a pump-action shotgun has.
+Anyone who says that distinctive noise will know exactly what you have in your hands.
 Shotguns are also easy to use, simple to aim, and devastating to your target at close quarters.
 Recoil is the most substantial for this category and can negatively impact follow up shots if they are needed.
 The major downside is again related to the environment of the potential engagement.

-If you're using 12 gauge slugs, over penetration is again going to rear its ugly head and in an even more dangerous fashion.
-Even with a choke, buck shot is going to have a spread pattern that you don't have much control over, and bird shot may not be substantial enough to end the threat.
-Going up in projectile size is only going to magnify over penetration or spread risk, and going down will increase the risk of failing to stop the threat.
+If you're using 12 gauge slugs, over penetration is again going to rear its ugly head in an even more dangerous fashion.
+Even with a choke, buckshot is going to have a spread pattern that you don't have much control over, and bird shot may not be substantial enough to end the threat.
+Going up in projectile size will only magnify over-penetration or spread risk, and going down will increase the risk of failing to stop the threat.

 Pistol Caliber Carbines